MicrosoftDocs/xamarin-docs/docs/mac/app-fundamentals/xibless-ui.md

 To switch to a Xibless window for an application, do the following:

-1. Open the application that you want to stop using `.stroyboard` or .xib files to define the user interface in Visual Studio for Mac.
+1. Open the application that you want to stop using `.storyboard` or .xib files to define the user interface in Visual Studio for Mac.
 2. In the **Solution Pad**, right-click on the **Main.storyboard** or **MainWindow.xib** file and select **Remove**:

 	![Removing the main storyboard or window](xibless-ui-images/switch01.png "Removing the main storyboard or window")